darenr/vscode-chat/README.md

 The extension is built with TypeScript and uses Webpack for bundling.
 To contribute to or modify the extension:

 1. Clone the repository.
-2. Install dependencies by running `npm install`.
+2. Install dependencies by running `npm install`
-3. Run the development server with `npm start`.

 ### Contribution Guidelines